linkernetworks/vortex/API.md

 5. volumes: the array of the voluems that we want to mount to Deployment.
 (Optional)
     - name: the name of the volume and it should be the volume we created before.
     - mountPath: the mountPath of the volume and the container can see files under this path.
+6. configmaps: the array of the configmaps that we want to mount to Deployment.
+(Optional)
+    - name: the name of the configmap and it should be the configmap we created before.
+    - mountPath: the mountPath of the configmap and the container can see files under this path.
-6. networks: the array of the network that we want to create in the Deployment (Optional)
+7. networks: the array of the network that we want to create in the Deployment (Optional)
     - name: the name of the network and it should be the network we created before.
     - ifName: the inteface name you want to create in your container.
     - vlanTag: the vlan tag for `ifName` interface.